kr4k3nb1t3/Auto-Blackarch-WM-Theme-For-Deb/README.md

 deb https://deb.parrot.sh/parrot lts-security main contrib non-free

-# Puede editar el archivo autoconf.sh antes de ejecutarlo y comentar las lineas 3 y 4 si no tuvo necesidad de importar los espejos para instalar Fluxbox, Xorg y Rxvt-unicode, tambien puede comentar la ultima linea si desea un reinicio manual.
+# You can edit the autoconf.sh file before running it and comment out lines 3 and 4 if you did not need to import the mirrors to install Fluxbox, Xorg and Rxvt-unicode, you can also comment out the last line if you want a manual reboot.

 git clone https://github.com/kr4k3nb1t3/Auto-Blackarch-WM-Theme-For-Deb.git